 I also loved meeting Kalilah of Mess in the Bottle!
 Her t-shirts are dope!

-Stay tuned for information on next year’s retreat.
-You can also go over to The Motivated Mom’s website to sign up for her email on next year’s mom retreat!
+You can go over to The Motivated Mom’s website to register for this year’s retreat!

 And thank you to Kia for providing my ride in style, the 2019 Kia Sorento!
 This SUV added to my peace of mind, with its beauty and luxurious feeling as I drove it down to the retreat.